William Spriggs: Organizational work and advocacy

 Spriggs left academia for some time to pursue research and advocacy, beginning with the Economic Policy Institute.
 There, he studied industrial relations, labor history, and the replacement of striking workers.
 Spriggs left the EPI in 1993 to join the Clinton administration as the director designate of the National Commission for Employment Policy.
-He advised politicians on training, education, reemployment, and the financing and development of HBCU.
+He advised politicians on training, education, reemployment, and the financing and development of historically black colleges and universities.
 He also led the National Wage Record Database Design Project Report from 1993 to 1994.

-He soon joined the Joint Economic Committee as a senior economist, serving the Senate minority (then the Democrats).
-He specifically advised Congressmen Kweisi Mfume, Pete Stark, and Jeff Bingaman.
+Spriggs joined the Joint Economic Committee as a senior economist, serving the Senate minority (then the Democrats).
+He specifically advised Congressmen Kweisi Mfume, Pete Stark, and Senator Jeff Bingaman.
 He continued serving in federal roles throughout the Clinton administration, including tenures in the U.S. Department of Commerce Economics and Statistics Administration and the U.S. Small Business Administration's Office of Government Contracting and Minority Business Development.

 Spriggs left the Clinton administration in 1998 to join the Institute for Opportunity and Equality League as its executive director and advocate for research, advocacy and progressive public policy.
 He stayed for six years, working with fellow civil rights activists Maya Rockeymoore, Cheryl Hill Lee, Valerie Wilson, Hugh Price, Dorothy Height, Joseph Lowery, Norman Hill, and Bill Lucy.
 Spriggs later returned to the Economic Policy Institute before joining Howard University in 2005 as the chair of the economics department.
-He concurrently served as a senior fellow for the Community Service Society of New York and board chair of the UAW Retirees of the Dana Corp, Healthcare Trust for UAW Retirees of Ford Motor Company, and board member of the Retirement Healthcare Administration Corporation.
+He concurrently served as a senior fellow for the Community Service Society of New York and board chair of the UAW Retirees of the Dana Corp, Healthcare Trust for UAW Retirees of Ford Motor Company, and as a board member of the Retirement Healthcare Administration Corporation.

 Support of Barack Obama and assistant secretary of labor

-Spriggs is a longtime supporter of Barack Obama, both during the latter's bid for presidency and after while serving on the 2008 Obama-Biden transition team.
+Spriggs was a longtime supporter of Barack Obama, both during the latter's bid for presidency and after while serving on the 2008 Obama–Biden transition team.
 He specifically endorsed then presidential-nominee Obama's plan to focus on the alternative energy sector for new jobs.
-He also, along with dozens of other economists, endorsed the Employee Free Choice Act in early-2009.
-While the bill passed the House, it stalled in the Senate.
+He also, along with dozens of other economists, endorsed the Employee Free Choice Act in early 2009.

 The Obama administration nominated Spriggs for the position of assistant secretary of policy in the Department of Labor in June 2009.
-Spriggs was easily approved by a voice vote of the full Senate on October 21, 2009.
-As the secretary of policy, Spriggs continued to argue for organized labor and increased support for the middle class.
-He represented America at the G-20 Labor Ministerial meeting in Guadalajara, Mexico and headed the U.S. delegation to the 101st International Labour Conference of the International Labour Organization in Switzerland.
+He was easily approved by a voice vote of the full Senate on October 21, 2009.
+As the assistant secretary of policy, he continued to argue for organized labor and increased support for the middle class.
+He represented the United States at the G-20 Labor Ministerial meeting in Guadalajara, Mexico and headed the U.S. delegation to the 101st International Labour Conference of the International Labour Organization in Switzerland.